Bandhan Bank, a FPI favourite, is in oversold zone. Can it stage recovery?

 Bandhan Bank, a foreign institutional investor (FPI) favourite, has fallen 38 per cent since May high and is in a tight bear grip.
-Technical indicators suggest the stock is in deep oversold zone and has a crucial support at Rs 200, failing which more the scrip can attract more downside.
-Upside resistance is seen at Rs 235-250 level.
+Technical indicators suggest the stock is in oversold zone and has a crucial support at Rs 200, failing which the scrip can attract more downside.
+Upside resistance for the stock is seen in Rs 235-250 range.

-FPIs held 30.15 per cent stake in Bandhan Bank while HDFC and LIC owned 4.95 per cent and 3.69 per cent stakes, respectively, in this private lender, as of September 30.
+FPIs held 30.15 per cent stake in Bandhan Bank while mortgage lender HDFC and life insurer LIC owned 4.95 per cent and 3.69 per cent stakes, respectively, in this private lender, as of September 30.

 On Friday, the scrip fell 2.17 per cent to hit a 52-week low of Rs 216.10 on BSE.
 The 14-day RSI gave a reading of 26.86 level.
 A reading below 30 is considered ‘oversold’.